Wgmlgz/zhaba-script/README.md

 - Set environment variable `zhstd` to `repo_path/std`
 - If you are using VSCode you can install [this](https://marketplace.visualstudio.com/items?itemName=wgmlgz.zhaba-script) extension for syntax highlighting
-- Choose your destiny
 - To develop
   - This is a CMake project, so you need to check how to set up it in your IDE
     - VSCode: I am using vscode with CMake extension, so to set up project run command `CMake: Configure`, and to add run arguments add `"cmake.debugConfig": { "args": [ your args here ] }` to settings.json
     - CLion: You probably can just open it with none or some minimal configuration
   - use compiled binary to run your `.zh` files with `./zhaba <filename.zh>`
 - To use zhaba-script
-    - Download the latest binary from [releases](https://github.com/Wgmlgz/zhaba-script/releases)
+  - Download the latest binary from [releases](https://github.com/Wgmlgz/zhaba-script/releases) / or use [web IDE](https://wgmlgz.github.io/zhaba/)

 ## List of features

 - Basics:

   - Basic types like int, bool or char
   - All C operators like (+ - \* %)
   - If, else, else if